mramshaw/aws-lambda-sample/README.md

 [Infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code) via a homegrown combination of __Python__, __boto__, and __Terraform__.

-The blog post discusses using Java for Twitter searches - the code here does not address this but seems to largely a spike (or proof of concept) to verify that the Java server-side code will be able to respond correctly to the client-side code.
+The blog post discusses using Java for Twitter searches - the code in this repo doesn't address this but seems to be a spike (or proof of concept) to verify that the Java server-side code will be able to respond correctly to the client-side code.
 The post also covers Twelve-Factoring the code so that it will respond correctly in both ___Staging___ and ___Production___ environments (in the code contained in this repo, this will be addressed with the __API Gateway__).

 Lambda Functions can be set up with __Aliases__, which allow for decoupling client code from a specific Lambda Function, thus allowing for multiple versions of the Lambda Function.
-The version addressed by the Alias may be updated or even rolled-back - allowing greater flexibility and more advanced decoupling.
+The version addressed by the Alias may be easily updated or rolled-back - allowing greater flexibility and more advanced decoupling.

 Lambda Functions may be configured with Environment Variables (this allowing Twelve-Factoring the code) but Staging and